Swe Fly

-Swe Fly was an independent airline based in Nyköping, Sweden.
-All flights were suspended on September 2, 2005 due to financial problems.
+Swe Fly AB was an independent charter airline based in Nyköping, Sweden.

 History

-The airline was established in 1994 as WestEastAir and renamed to Svea Flyg in 1999.
-It later acquired a Boeing 767-200 for long-haul services.
-Due to financial difficulties, the company ceased flying in September 2005, only months after it began service to the United Kingdom and Pakistan.
+The airline was established in 1994 as WestEastAir, and later renamed Svea Flyg in 1999, operating regional flights within Sweden.
+It rebranded again to SweFly in 2003 and later acquired a Boeing 767-200ER for long-haul services.
+Due to financial difficulties, the company ceased flying on September 2, 2005, only months after it began service to the United Kingdom and Pakistan.
+Swe Fly planned to restart operations in 2006 under a joint venture with low-cost SpiceJet, but plans fell through.

 Destinations

-Swe Fly operated the following services as of 2005:
+Swe Fly operated the following scheduled services as of 2005: